Millions of Plastic Pellets Flooding, Polluting Marine Life Eco-System and pristine beaches on the English coast

 Arnold’s most notable work using the nurdles is a 1.7-metre (5.5-foot) sculpture, similar to the Moai statues of Easter Island.

-“It’s a metaphor to what we are doing here to our planet Earth,” Arnold says.
+“It’s a metaphor for what we are doing here to our planet Earth,” Arnold says.
 “We are polluting our planet, using its resources.
 If we destroy it, we have nowhere to go.
 This is our only home.”

 For his next creation, he wants to mould the tiny plastic pellets into a meteorite headed towards Earth in a nod to the one that caused the extinction of the dinosaurs.